-D. Earning Credit Hours

-- 1. An employee may earn up to three (3) credit hours per workday.
-Credit hours may be earned in one-quarter (1/4) hour increments.
+- 2. The employee has the option to request the opportunity to earn credit hours using a method determined by management. - 3.
+The request will be submitted to the immediate supervisor.
+In the supervisor's absence, the request will be submitted to the next available line manager.
+Denials of written requests will be in writing and returned to the employee as soon as possible.
+Denials will specify the reason for disapproval. - 4.
+If credit hours are requested and approved and overtime is subsequently made available, the employee will be afforded the opportunity to elect to work the overtime. - C. Earning Credit Hours - 1.
+An employee may earn up to three (3) credit hours per workday.
+Credit hours may be earned in one-quarter (1⁄4) hour increments.
 An employee may accrue up to 28 credit hours during a pay period; however, only a maximum of 24 credit hours may be carried over from the prior pay period.
 Part-time employees may not carry over from the prior pay period more than one-half of their weekly part-time tour.
 Credit hours must be earned in advance of their use. - 2.
 Employees assigned to Shift 2 in non-Mega TSCs may work previously approved credit hours within the office's morning flexible band.
-Unless otherwise approved by management, employees who work credit hours during this time must complete their normal 8 1⁄2 hour tour and cannot depart prior to the end of core time for Shift 2. - 3.
-Mega TSC employees who work approved credit hours must work the credit hours in the flexible band of the employee's prescribed tour.

-E. Using Earned Credit Hours
+Unless otherwise approved by management, employees who work credit hours during this time must complete their normal 8 /2 hour tour and cannot depart prior to the end of core time for Shift 2. - 3.
+Mega TSC employees who work approved credit hours must work the credit hours in the flexible band of the employee's prescribed tour. - D. Using Earned Credit Hours